pmnoe/pmnoe.github.io/README.md

 ### Multi-Forecast Model Predictive Control of Home Energy Network
 - Simple forecasting of load and solar power generation from data.
-- Multi-forecast augmentation of model predictive control to manage home energy network.
+- Multi-forecast augmentation of MPC to manage home energy network.

 ## Additional
 **Stanford Society of Black Scientists and Engineers**